alexwlchan/ideas-for-inclusive-events/src/_ideas/bathroom-baskets.md

 category: inside-the-venue
 summary:
   >-
-    Finding basic toiletries (sanitary, dental, haircare products) in a strange city or country can be difficult.
+    Finding toiletries (sanitary, dental, haircare products) in a strange city or country can be difficult.
     Providing them directly in your bathrooms relieves a bit of that stress.
 ---